 “Anything you need, Mistress Asphodel!
 The Brothers Weasley are at your service!”
 Fred declared with an attempt at a debonair bow that unfortunately left his nose covered in whipped cream.
 George snickered as Fred wiped his nose on the shoulder of his shirt embarrassedly.

 Forcing myself not to snort as well, I said, “The thing is, my cat’s escaped from my room.
 You two haven’t happened to see one wandering around, have you?”

 George and Fred looked at each other in surprise, and I allowed myself a small gleam of hope.

 “What kind of cat is it exactly?”
 George asked as he shuffled back and forth in an attempt to keep the swaying pies from toppling onto the floor.

 “I think we know just where that cat is, Mistress Asphodel,” Fred replied.

 “Well, carry on then!”
-George called out with another meaningful look at Fred.
-Turning to the floating pies he said, “Come on, you,” and trotted up the staircase with the other stack of pies floating obediently after him.
+George called out, with another meaningful look at Fred.
+Turning to the hovering pies he said, “Come on, you,” and trotted up the staircase with the stack of desserts floating obediently after him.

 “Oh, right.
-Well, er… if you’ll just come this way, please,” Fred said and turned back toward the corridor he and George had just come from.
-I followed a step behind Fred, noting that this was the first time I had ever seen the two of them apart.
+Well, er … if you’ll just come this way, please,” Fred said and turned back toward the corridor he and George had just come from.
+I followed a step behind Fred, noting that this was the first time I’d ever seen the two of them apart.
 Fred seemed somehow much smaller and quieter without his brother there.